 Active share ranges from 0%, in the case of an index, to 100%, where a fund has no holdings in common with its benchmark, with 60% a commonly cited dividing line between highly active and less active funds.
 A 2015 study by Invesco examined the performance of roughly 3,000 equity mutual funds over five market cycles that took place during the past 20 years and found that high active share funds (>60%) outperformed their benchmarks after fees, on average, in three of the five market cycles.5 Active share is only one indicator of performance potential, and it isn’t without its critics; however, it’s clear that a fund must be different from its benchmark in order to outperform it.

-Outperformance over time does not require outperformance every year
+Outperformance over time doesn't require outperformance every year

 Many markets provide opportunities for active managers to add value

 The benchmark against which active managers are often measured—the S&P 500 Index—is an anomaly when viewed on the global stage: It includes a relatively small number of large, highly liquid companies about which information is readily available.
-In contrast, most areas of the global investment universe are considerably more complex, include illiquid securities, and are not widely covered by Wall Street analysts.
-As a result, most markets are less efficient than large U.S. stocks, have a wider dispersion of returns, and represent areas where research and active management can provide alpha.
+In contrast, most areas of the global investment universe are considerably more complex, include illiquid securities, and aren't widely covered by Wall Street analysts.
+As a result, most markets are less efficient than large U.S. stocks, have a wider dispersion of returns, and represent areas in which research and active management can provide alpha.

 Large-cap U.S. stocks have experienced losses in 22 of the past 90 years; intrayear market pullbacks are even more common.6 Market corrections are often characterized by emotional selling in which correlations increase and prices of high-quality stocks decline alongside those of low-quality stocks.
 Active managers have the ability to raise cash levels during these periods and sidestep some of the declining stocks.
 In fact, over the past 35 years, the percentage of active managers who historically outperform their benchmarks has spiked during market declines.7